Thanghand/Clean-Architecture/clean-architecture/Architecture.md

 }
 ```

-# Infrastructure
+## **Infrastructure**

 This layer is where all the I/O components go: the UI, database, frameworks, devices, etc. It’s the most volatile layer.
 Since the things in this layer are so likely to change, they are kept as far away as possible from the more stable domain layers.
 Because they are kept separate, it’s relatively easy make changes or swap one component for another.

 => Clean Architecture is applying DIP (Dependency Inversion Principle)
 "Abstractions should not depend upon details.
-Details should depend on abstractions"
-    - Entity layer doesn't depend on UseCase layer, but UseCase depend on Entity
-    - UseCase layer doesn't depend on Adapter layer, but Adapter depend on UseCase
-    - Adapter layer doesn't depend on Infrastructure, but Infrastructure depend on Adapter
+Details should depend on abstractions" - Entity layer doesn't depend on UseCase layer, but UseCase depend on Entity - UseCase layer doesn't depend on Adapter layer, but Adapter depend on UseCase - Adapter layer doesn't depend on Infrastructure, but Infrastructure depend on Adapter

 => Decoupling for every layers

-# Another architectures
+# **Another Architectures**

 -   Hexagonal Architecture (a.k.a.
 Ports and Adapters) by Alistair Cockburn and adopted by Steve Freeman, and Nat Pryce in their wonderful book Growing Object Oriented Software
 -   Onion Architecture by Jeffrey Palermo
 -   Screaming Architecture from a blog of mine last year

 Though these architectures all vary somewhat in their details, they are very similar.
 They all have the same objective, which is the separation of concerns.

 They all achieve this separation by dividing the software into layers.
 Each has at least one layer for business rules, and another for interfaces.

 Each of these architectures produce systems that are: